A Guide to the 5 Most Popular Worktop Materials

 What is Quartz?

-that’s made from one of the hardest minerals on earth and also includes polymer resins and colour additives.
+Quartz is a man-made material that’s made from one of the hardest minerals on earth and also includes polymer resins and colour additives.
+It’s highly scratch, stain and scorch resistant and generally comes with a 15 year to 25-year warranty.

 Why would I choose a Quartz Worktop?

-One of the best things about quartz is that you’ll always end up with
+One of the best things about quartz is that you’ll always end up with consistent colouring and patterns.
+There won’t be any surprises with quartz colours and the range of colours and ornamentations available in this material is huge.

-that is perfectly suited to family living.
+It’s a low-maintenance, extremely durable material that is perfectly suited to family living.
 And what you see is what you get – your full slab will look exactly like your sample.
 This makes it easier to choose than natural products and also easier to predict the aesthetic finish, even with a heavily-patterned choice like Compac Calacatta.

 There are a few reputable quartz brands to choose from, with Silestone and Compac being two of the most well-respected.